cockpit-project/cockpit/doc/routing.md

-Cockpit's protocol passes messages on reliable, ordered underlying transports (eg: WebSockets, HTTP responses, stdio) between multiple peers, aranged in in a non-rooted tree graph.
+Cockpit's protocol passes messages on reliable, ordered underlying transports (eg: WebSockets, HTTP responses, stdio) between multiple peers, arranged in in a non-rooted tree graph.

 Cockpit's flow control is not about replaying messages, but avoiding flooding any peer by sending messages along any link in the graph